IBM/api-samples/readme.md

 This package contains sample Python code that demonstrates how to use the QRadar REST API.
 The API is accessed by sending specially crafted HTTP requests to specific URLs on the QRadar console.
-These URLs, known as **“endpoints”**, each perform a specific function.
+These URLs, known as **"endpoints"**, each perform a specific function.
 Some endpoints perform different functions depending on whether you send a GET, POST, or DELETE request.
 By linking together calls to these endpoints you can implement you own custom business processes or integrate QRadar data